 American Philatelic Research Library:

-No orders will be mailed from the APS; those with circuits are encouraged to mail them to the next recipient when they feel they can safely access the USPS.
-Sellers should not mail new books to the APS until we are reopened.
+No new circuits are being mailed from the APS; members with circuits are encouraged to mail them to the next recipient when they feel they can safely access the USPS.
 Delayed circuit fines are waived at this time.
+As we have begun remote processing, sellers may now mail in new books to the APS.
+Seller supplies can be ordered but expect delays in shipping.
+Seller checks will be delayed and will be priority when we reopen.
 For Circuit Questions: Contact Wendy Masorti at email@example.com

 Additionally, please expect the following: